haoshijie13/LISTA/README.md

 # LISTA
 Codes used in LISTA project.

 **Step 1:** Run Matrix2SeuratObject-pipeline.R to create Seurat objects.
+You can run SAW analysis pipeline to create matrix or download the processed matrix from our database: https://db.cngb.org/stomics/lista/download/

 **Step 2:** Run cut_zonation_layer_and_pathway_module_score.R to split spots into 9 zonation layers.
 The pathway module score can be add simutaneously.